 Gathering Strategic Information

-Obtaining & managing information, much of which is complex, is the foundation of building a robust business strategy.
+Obtaining and managing information, much of which is complex, is the foundation of building a robust business strategy.

 Obtaining information is a crucial part of developing a strategy for your business.
 The majority of this information will come from the key people in your organisation and it is important to ensure that the information provided is both accurate and comprehensive.